ibm-cloud-docs/EventStreams/satellite_provisioning.md

 4. Look for the acknowledgment window.

    1. Complete the storage configuration setup.
+   2. You may be prompted for the **Optional: Configure autoupdate** step.
+It is recommended the storage assignment autoupdate is enabled for the Event Streams cluster.
+This will help keep the storage templates automatically updated with the latest revision level available.
-   2. Complete assignment of the storage configuration to the {{site.data.keyword.messagehub}} service cluster.
+   3. Complete assignment of the storage configuration to the {{site.data.keyword.messagehub}} service cluster.

 After the storage assignment is created, allow up to 60 minutes for the {{site.data.keyword.messagehub}} service instance to be ready for use.